tylerneylon/msgbox/readme.md

 #### --- `msg_connect` ---

-`void msg_connect(const char *address, void *conn_context, msg_Callback callback)`
+`void msg_connect(const char *address, msg_Callback callback, void *conn_context)`

 This function is designed for client-side use.
 It initiates a connection with the listening port specified in `address`.
 An example address is `"udp://1.2.3.4:8574"`.

-The parameters are identical in meaning to those in `msg_listen`.
-The main differences are that:
+The `conn_context` pointer is treated as an opaque value by `msgbox`, and offers you a way to pass in connection-specific data to your callback.
+This pointer will be handed to your callback as `conn->conn_context` for every event associated with this remote address.

-* The server is expected to be listening before the client tries to connect; and
+The server is expected to be listening before the client tries to connect.
-* the client never receives a `msg_listening` event.

 The first event upon a successful `msg_connect` call is `msg_connection_ready`.